contao/docs-archive/en/hooks/listComments.md

 listComments
 ------------

-The listComments hook is triggered when comments are listed in the back end.
+The ```listComments``` hook is triggered when comments are listed in the back end.
 It passes the current record as argument and expects a string as return value.
 It is available from version 2.8.RC2.

+### Example ###

 ```php
 // config.php